-It is important to note that we are strictly using address data provided by the credible third-party data provider.
+It is important to note that although we are using data from the credible third-party data provider, we are not accessing any actual credit information for the voter.
+We are strictly using address data provided by the credible third-party data provider.
+Credit header data is the non-financial information used only to identify the person.
 This protects the voters' privacy and the address information is the only relevant data needed to maintain the voter registration list.
 Additionally, the data transmitted and received by the credible third-party data provider is secure and encrypted.